 Building your strength is a body, mind, and soul journey that takes time.
 It’s truly never too late to start.
 Ladies, your 40s and beyond are not too late!
 Stop it with that story.
 Set it aside.
 Choose a new narrative.
 Moving your body, honoring it, listening to it, and having gratitude for what it can do is not the norm in our culture but you can learn a new way of doing things.

-If you’re ready for more balance in your life when it comes to movement, check out the Harder to Kill Challenge.
+If you’re ready for more balance in your life when it comes to movement, check out the Core 4 Program.

 Stay tuned for the next pillar, Recharge Your Energy.